-Debt securities are issued by corporate entities with credit rating ranging from A- to AA+.
-As at 31 December 2010 and 2009, the Group's available-for-sale debt securities were neither past due nor impaired.
+(c) Debt securities are issued by corporate entities with credit rating ranging from BBB+ to AAA.
+As at 31 December 2011 and 2010, the Group's available-for-sale debt securities were neither past due nor impaired.
+Debt securities that will mature within one year are classified as current assets.